An efficient randomized homotopy method to approximate eigenpairs of tensors: The adaptive linear homotopy method

+The discussion in \cite{distr} made us realize how one must sample the eigenvalue $\eta$: Draw $r>0$ with density $e^{-r}$, draw $\phi\in [0,2\pi)$ uniform at random and then put $\eta:=r^{\frac{1}{2(d-1)}} \exp(i\phi)$.
+We give a precise description of the density of $\eta$ in \cref{beta_density} below.
+The explicit algorithm is as follows.

-The proof of the following is postponed to \cref{sec:Theorem_4.7}. \begin{prop} We assume to have random number generator that can draw von $N(\HC)$ in $\cO(1)$.
-We count this draws as arithmetic operations.
-Then the algorithm \textsc{draw-from-}$\rho^*$ can be implemented such that its expected number of arithmetic operations is $\cO(dnN)$, where $N:=\dim_\HC(\polspace)$. \end{prop} The algorithm \textsc{draw-from-}$\rho^*$ can be used to generate a starting system for the algorithm \textsc{e-alh}.
-We call the resulting algorithm \textsc{lv e-alh}*.\\
+The advantage of $\rho^\star$ when compared to $\rho$ is that we have the next proposition. \begin{prop} We assume to have a random number generator that can draw von $N(\HC)$ in~$\cO(1)$.
+We count draws as arithmetic operations.
+The algorithm Draw-from-$\rho^\star$ can be implemented so its expected number of arithmetic operations is $\cO(n^3+dnN)$, where $N=\dim_\HC(\polspace)$. \end{prop} The proof of the proposition is postponed to \cref{sec:Theorem_4.7}.
+Generating a starting system for the algorithm EALH with Draw-from-$\rho^\star$ yields the algorithm we call LVEALH with sampling.